ianhudson87/meownitor/README.md

 This directory contains the files for the backend which contains API endpoints, MQTT topic subscription and publishing, socket events.
 The backend acts as communication between the frontend and the rest of the services and devices.

 ### Installation Instructions
 Pull the folder.
 Navigate to the backend directory.
-Run npm install.
+Run ``npm install``.
 The necessary keys for accesing IoT and Dynamo should be placed in the following folder: backend/config/

 ### How to run